vigetlabs/microcosm/README.md

 `pagination` repo is able to filter the data set down to only what it needs.

+### Networks of Microcosms with Presenters

-This is useful when working with the [`Presenter` addon](./docs/api/presenter.md).
-A special React component that can build a view model around a given Microcosm state, sending it to child "passive view" components.
+Fork is an important component of the [`Presenter` addon](./docs/api/presenter.md).
+Presenter is a special React component that can build a view model around a given Microcosm state, sending it to child "passive view" components.

 All Microcosms sent into a Presenter are forked, granting them a sandbox for data operations specific to a particular part of an application: